cveckr21/Latin102/quiz3.md

 2. Lerna, Lernae
 3. Erymanthia, Erymanthiae
 4. Stymphalis, Stymphalidis  ❌
-5. Amazon, Amazones ❌
+5. Amazonus, Amazona, Amazonum ❌

 Comparative and superlative forms **Note that *magnus* has irregular comparative and superlative stems!**

 1. with a great blowing = magno afflatu
-2. with a greater blowing = magnior, magnioris❌ afflatu
+2. with a greater blowing = maiore❌ afflatu
-3. with the greatest blowing = magnissimus, magna, magnum afflatu ❌
+3. with the greatest blowing = maxima afflatu ❌
 4. in great torment = magno cruciato
-5. in greater torment = magnior, magnioris❌ cruciato
+5. in greater torment = maiore❌ cruciato
-6. in the greatest torment = magnissimus,❌ magna, magnum cruciato
+6. in the greatest torment = maxima cruciato
 7. a great part = magnam partem
-8. a greater part = magnior, magnioris❌ partem
+8. a greater part = maiore❌ partem
-9. the greatest part = magnissimus, magna,❌ magnum partem
+9. the greatest part = maxima❌ partem